Sorry to ask and sound stupid, but, what are STDs?

 STD is an abbreviation for Sexually Transmitted Disease, and is a term that has replaced VD, or Venereal Disease.
 Today, the more commonly used term is STI, which stands for Sexually Transmitted Infection.
 A sexually transmitted infection is an infection that is passed on through sexual activity from a person who already has an STI.
 The explanation for the shift in terms from STD to STI is simple yet significant.
 The term "infection" means that a germ is present in one's body, but the person may not have any signs or symptoms of the infection.
 The term "disease" means that the infection is causing obvious signs or symptoms in the person.
 Thus, a sexually transmitted germ — bacteria, virus, parasite, or fungi — causes an infection, which may or may not result in a disease.
-This distinction is important because many sexually transmitted infections do not result in signs or symptoms, so a person can have an STI and not know it.
+This distinction is critical because many sexually transmitted infections do not result in signs or symptoms, so a person can have an STI and not know it.
 Therefore, the term STI is a more encompassing term than STD, as it includes infections that cause no symptoms.
 Some organizations or websites continue to use the term STD, or use the terms STD and STI interchangeably.

 Every sexually active person is at risk for contracting an STI, if a partner is infected.
 To help reduce your risk, you may want to follow safer sex guidelines (see below).
 If you think you may have an STI, see your health care provider for a checkup.
 (It's a good idea to regularly get checked for STIs if you are sexually active, even if you don't experience symptoms).

 Safer Sex Guidelines